sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

-  --xvfb                                       Start xvfb before the browser is started  [boolean] [default: false] --xvfbParams.display                         The display used for xvfb  [default: 99] --tcpdump                                    Collect a tcpdump for each tested URL.  [boolean] [default: false] --preURL                                     A URL that will be accessed first by the browser before the URL that you wanna analyze.
+  --xvfb                                       Start xvfb before the browser is started  [boolean] [default: false] --xvfbParams.display                         The display used for xvfb  [default: 99] --tcpdump                                    Collect a tcpdump for each tested URL.  [boolean] [default: false] --tcpdumpPacketBuffered                      Use together with --tcpdump to save each packet directly to the file, instead of buffering.  [boolean] [default: false]
+  --preURL                                     A URL that will be accessed first by the browser before the URL that you wanna analyze.
 Use it to fill the cache.
   --preURLDelay                                Delay between preURL and the URL you want to test (in milliseconds)  [default: 1500]
   --userTimingWhitelist                        All userTimings are captured by default this option takes a regex that will whitelist which userTimings to capture in the results.